pryv/dev-site/src/documents/reference-sections/activity.html.md

 - `400 Bad Request`, id `invalid-request-structure`: The request's structure is not that expected.
 This can happen e.g. with invalid JSON syntax, or when using an unexpected multipart structure for uploading file attachments.
 - `400 Bad Request`, id `invalid-parameters-format`: The request's parameters do not follow the expected format.
 The error's `data` contains an array of validation errors.
 - `401 Unauthorized`, id `invalid-access-token`: The data access token is missing or invalid.
-- `402 Payment Required`, id `user-intervention-required`: The user's account can no longer accept new data, according to its chosen plan and status.
-The user must log into Pryv to fix her account.
 - `403 Forbidden`: The given access token does not grant permission for this operation.
 See [accesses](#data-structure-access) for more details about accesses and permissions.
 - `404 Not Found`, possible cases:
 	- Id `unknown-channel`: The activity channel can't be found.
 	- Id `unknown-folder`: The activity folder can't be found in the specified channel.
 	- Id `unknown-event`: The event can't be found in the specified channel.
 	- Id `unknown-attachment`: The attached file can't be found for the specified event.

+And a couple of others, related to the status of the user's account:

+- `301 Moved`, id `user-account-relocated`: The user has relocated her account to another Pryv server.
+Both the `Location` header and the error's `data` contain the equivalent URL pointing to the physical server now hosting the user's account.
+Note that this error can only occur between the moment the account is relocated and the moment your DNS is updated with the new server.
+So we're stretching the HTTP convention a little, in that the returned URL should not be used permanently (only until `{username}.pryv.io` points to the correct server again).
+You can decide whether you keep it for the duration of the session (if you have such a thing), for N hours, etc. (TODO: review and detail more if needed)
+- `402 Payment Required`, id `user-intervention-required`: We cannot serve the request at the moment, because the user's account has exceeded the limits of its plan.
+The user must log into Pryv to fix her account.

 ## Channels